-A person whose membership in a plan has terminated, transferred his or her pension monies that are subject to locking in to a prescribed plan, a life annuity or another plan, and no longer retains an entitlement under the plan.
+A person whose membership in a plan has terminated, transferred their pension monies that are subject to locking in to a prescribed plan, a life annuity or another plan, and no longer retains an entitlement under the plan.

-Joint and Survivor 60% Pension
+Joint and Survivor 60 per cent Pension

-A form of pension that pays a pension to the spouse or common-law partner for his or her life after the owner's death of at least 60% of the pension that the owner was receiving when he or she died.
-Spouse or partner can waive this entitlement using the form required by the superintendent.
+A form of pension that pays a pension to the spouse or common-law partner for their life after the owner's death of at least 60 per cent of the pension that the owner was receiving when they died.
+The spouse or common-law partner can waive this entitlement using the form required by the superintendent.